Kurow Museum is the National Museum of Social Security.

 Our Museum is staffed by volunteers and managed by volunteers.
 Our collection is only as good as the objects gifted by the community.
 We now have a dedicated archive space.

 CURRENT FEATURED DISPLAYS:

 Our Local Hero: Richie McCaw

-Pop in and visit Carron at the Kurow Museum & Information Centre for information, internet access, car registrations, road miles, newspapers, photocopying services, souvenirs, accommodation bookings, activity bookings, A2O gear and a friendly chat!
+Pop in and visit the Kurow Museum & Information Centre for information, internet access, car registrations, road miles, newspapers, photocopying services, souvenirs, accommodation bookings, activity bookings, A2O gear and a friendly chat!